sarabhan/XamGuard/README.md

   2. Optical flow–based head movement tracking

   3. Detection of:
-      a.
-Excessive head movement
+     - Excessive head movement
-      b.
-Multiple people in frame
+     - Multiple people in frame
-      c.
-Face absence from camera
+     - Face absence from camera
-      d.
-Works with a standard webcam
+     - Works with a standard webcam

   4. Single-file implementation for simplicity